 Winning is achieving victory, but losing is failing to achieve victory.
 Sometimes, in order to win, we must first lose.

 Herb Cohen, an internationally known negotiator, is generally credited for coining the term “win-win” in 1963.
-Since then, we hear the “win-win” term applied to many things—always indicating that both parties will benefit from a proposed action.
+Since then, we've heard the “win-win” term applied to many things—always indicating that both parties will benefit from a proposed action.

 Other terms developed to demonstrate different possible outcomes.
-“Win-lose” represents an outcome where one side wins or is better off, and the other side loses or is worse off.
-The term “Lose-lose” represents an outcome where both sides lose.
-Economics and “game theory” use the terms, “win-win”, “win-lose”, and “lose-lose” to describe these possible outcomes of deals or negotiations for the parties involved.
+“Win-lose” represents an outcome where one side wins or is better off while the other side loses or is worse off.
+The term “lose-lose” naturally represents an outcome where both sides lose.
+Economics and “game theory” use the terms “win-win”, “win-lose”, and “lose-lose” to describe these possible outcomes of deals or negotiations for the parties involved.
 Certainly, “win-win” sounds better than “win-lose,” and much better than “lose-lose.”
 But the outcomes are a matter of perception.

 The Bible describes winning and losing.
 For instance, the famous Bible passage in the book of Ecclesiastes, chapter 3, describes “a time to gain, and a time to lose” (v.
 6).
 Like it or not, most of us experience both winning and losing.

-Consider the Biblical character named Job.
+Consider the biblical figure named Job.
 As a simple summary, the patriarch Job was very wealthy, possessing thousands of livestock.
-He had a large household, including his wife and ten children, and servants.
-He is described as fearing God, shunning evil, being well regarded, and having a “big name” in the East (we call it Middle East, today) where he lived.
+He had a large household, including his wife and ten children, and many servants.
+He is described as fearing God, shunning evil, being well regarded, and having a “big name” in the East (we call it the Middle East, today) where he lived.
 He was a “winner.”
 But, in a series of evil and tragic occurrences, he lost everything!
 His property and the lives of his children were all taken from him.

 The Apostle Paul described his life story in a very brief way in Philippians 3:4–11.
-He said he was a “Hebrew of the Hebrews” with highly respected and impeccable credentials, which are briefly described.
-But, he said that things that were “gain” to him in this life, he counted as “loss” and “rubbish” that he could “gain Christ.”
-His loss for the sake of being a Christian was far surpassed by the value of Christ’s calling him, and his knowledge of the eventual resurrection to eternal life.
+He said he was a “Hebrew of the Hebrews” with highly respected and impeccable credentials.
+But, he said that things that were “gain” to him in this life, he counted as “loss” and “rubbish” that he could gain Christ.
+His loss for the sake of being a Christian was far surpassed by the value of Christ’s calling him and his knowledge of the eventual resurrection to eternal life.
 A real “lose-win!”